 Artist Director & PIANO

 Known for captivating interpretations of a wide repertoire, Natalie Zhu is the recipient of the Avery Fisher Career Grant, Musical Fund Society Career Advancement Award, the Andrew Wolf Memorial Chamber Music Award, and Astral Artists Award.
-The Philadelphia Inquirer heralded Ms. Zhu in recital as a display of “emotional and pianistic pyrotechnics”.
-Selections from her live performances are frequently broadcasted on National Public Radio’s “Performance Today.”
+The Philadelphia Inquirer heralded Ms. Zhu in recital as a display of “emotional and pianistic pyrotechnics.”
+Selections from her live performances are frequently broadcast on National Public Radio’s “Performance Today.”

 As an active chamber musician, she has appeared in Marlboro Music Festival, Philadelphia Chamber Music Society, Curtis-On-Tour, Seattle Chamber Music Society, Maestro Foundation Concert Series, Skaneateles Festival, Amelia Island Chamber Music Festival, Bay Chamber Concerts, Great Lakes Chamber Music Festival, Tanglewood Music Festival, Chicago Chamber Musicians, Crested Butte Chamber Music Festival, The Friends of Chamber Music Reading Concert Series, and Brooklyn Library Chamber Music Series.
-Since 2009, Ms. Zhu has been the artistic director of the Kingston Chamber Music Festival in Rhode Island.
+Ms. Zhu has been the artistic director of the Kingston Chamber Music Festival in Rhode Island since 2009.